istaheev/kvstore-assignment/README.md

 to get an overview of them.

+There is a simple client with the main purpose to test the service under high
+load:

+    go run cmd/client/client.go

 # Building

 The application uses [dep](https://github.com/golang/dep) for dependency management.
 Install the latest version via